MenakaGodakanda/simple_honeytoken_system/README.md

 # Simple Honeytoken System

 The Simple Honeytoken System is a security project designed to create a decoy file (honeyfile), monitor interactions with it, log those interactions, and visualize the log data.
-This project aims to detect unauthorized access or suspicious activities by using open-source tools.
+This project aims to detect unauthorized access or suspicious activities by using open-source tools.<br>
+<a href="https://github.com/MenakaGodakanda/simple_honeytoken_system/blob/main/Project_Description.md">Project Description</a>

 ## Overview
 <img width="1391" alt="Screenshot 2024-07-08 at 8 24 17 PM" src="https://github.com/MenakaGodakanda/simple_honeytoken_system/assets/156875412/a2665012-830f-4836-b9ba-3ec3c2aebf77">